lifeart/ember-ast-hot-load/README.md

 ## How to use this addon

+It should just works after install.
+Without any config.

 After the ember install simply run `ember serve` as you normally would.
 Any changes to component JS/HBS files will result in a hot reload (not a full page reload).
 If you alter a route, service, controller or controller template ember-cli will do a full page reload.

 Helpers looks like components, but we don't support component-like helpers hot-reload.